-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of ZIOPHARM Oncology, Inc. (periodically referred to in this proxy statement as the "Company") to be used at the annual meeting of our stockholders to be held on , , 2006 at Eastern Time, at New York Academy of Sciences, 2 East 63 Street, between Madison and 5th Avenues, New York, NY 10021, or at any adjournment or adjournments thereof, for the purpose of considering and taking appropriate action with respect to the following:
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of ZIOPHARM Oncology, Inc. (periodically referred to in this proxy statement as the "Company") to be used at the annual meeting of our stockholders to be held on Wednesday, April 26, 2006 at 10:00 a.m.
+Eastern Time, at the New York Academy of Sciences, 2 East 63rd Street, between Madison and 5th Avenues, New York, NY 10021, or at any adjournment or adjournments thereof, for the purpose of considering and taking appropriate action with respect to the following: